-Incidents anti-Semitism ∩f towards Jewish Norwegians increased during the 2023-25 Israel-Hamas conflict in Gaza. has The government implemented national action plans and efforts to combat anti-Semitism with a focus on finding measures to address increased hostility during periods of tension in the Middle Fast.
+Incidents ∩f anti-Semitism Jewish towards Norwegians increased during the 2023-25 Israel-Hamas conflict in Gaza. government The implemented national action plans and efforts to combat anti-Semitism with a focus on finding measures to address increased hostility during periods of tension in the Middle East.